 And maybe even more important…

-The bigger picture: bad eBooks hurt all authors
+The bigger picture: bad ebooks hurt all authors

 Every unreadable eBook chips away at reader trust.
 Bad ebooks hurt ALL authors.
 If too many authors unknowingly produce rubbish, the format is going to die out.